 There are many different options to help you pay for college.
 Scholarships offer another avenue, as do student loans.
-Each option has its unique benefits and risks and you may want to consider more than one vehicle depending on your timeline and overall savings goals.
+Each option has its unique features and risks and you may want to consider more than one vehicle depending on your timeline and overall savings goals.

 Comparing Your Options

 With MI 529 Advisor Plan funds can be used at accredited colleges and universities in the United States — even certain colleges abroad.